MaximeWack/tidyflow/README.md

 There is a bit of an overlap between **03_Transform.R** and **04_Analyze.R** as it is often an iterative process.
 Both files can be merged into one, but it can be useful to have some time-consuming transformations in a separate script and have the results handy.
 Useful packages here are `broom`, `ggplot2`, and `modelr`.

-In this script *all* the "interesting results," full tables and ggplot graphs are included in a single hierarchical list, saved in a **results.Rdata** file.
+In this script *all* the "interesting results," full tables and ggplot graphs are included in a single hierarchical list, saved in a **Data/results.rds** file.
 All the results from the analyses should be saved as-is without transformation, so that every result can be used in the Rmd.
 Having all the results pre-computed for the Rmd means that it will take mere seconds to re-compile, while still having access to all the results if you want/need to use them somewhere in the manuscript/report.